On this page:

 Note: It is possible that some of these exercises may bring up difficult emotions or memories.
 You may want to complete them with the support of a trusted person and/or seek additional Support Resources if you feel distressed at any point.

-As you drafted your story, you might have noticed some words or ideas that you had written about yourself that did not feel very helpful for you to get what you need.
-The ideas may even have felt unhelpful for you to hold onto.
-These are known as hurtful self-beliefs or self-stigma.
+As you drafted your story, you might have noticed some unhelpful words or ideas about yourself - things that don't help you get what you need, or even feel harmful to hold onto.
+These are called hurtful self-beliefs or self-stigma.

-Sharing your hurtful self-beliefs can increase the other person’s stigma towards you.
-Working towards turning those beliefs around can help to decrease public stigma and self-stigma.
+Sharing these negative beliefs can increase other people's stigma towards you.
+Reframing them can help to reduce both public stigma and self-stigma.

-Let's hear from two autistic adults who powerfully demonstrate what challenging public stigma and self-stigma can look like.
-As you watch these videos or read the transcripts, pay attention to how they counter common stereotypes and harmful misconceptions about autistic people.
+Let's hear from autistic adults who show what challenging stigma can look like.
+As you watch either or both videos (10 - 12 mins each) or read the transcript(s), notice how they counter common stereotypes and harmful misconceptions about autistic people.

 Video transcript: My brain isn’t broken | Tashi Baiguerra | TEDxLondon